 Description

-Retaining wall, probably mid and later C19th.
-Sandstone rubble with coping.
-On the south-west side there are stone steps at each end of the wall, each with 3 flights with side walls and octagonal piers.
-On the south-east side there is a straight flight of steps parallel with the wall, and, at the north end, a small lean-to building of semi-circular plan treated as a bastion.
+The terrace wall on the south-west and south-east sides of Hornby Castle is a retaining wall, likely built in the mid to late 19th century.
+It is constructed from sandstone rubble and features coping.
+On the south-west side, there are stone steps at each end of the wall, each consisting of three flights with side walls and octagonal piers.
+On the south-east side, there is a straight flight of steps that runs parallel to the wall, and at the north end, there is a small lean-to building with a semi-circular plan that is treated as a bastion.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.